Call of Duty: Warzone Mobile: Gameplay

-Call of Duty: Warzone Mobile is a first-person shooter battle royale mobile game, which utilizes the same gameplay style as the original Warzone and its 2022 successor.
-Warzone Mobile features two primary game modes, "Battle Royale" and "Resurgence".
-Battle Royale hosts a maximum of 120 players per lobby, while Resurgence lobbies host 48 players maximum.
-Both game modes consist of Solo, Duos, Trios, and Quads lobby types (corresponding to squad sizes of 1, 2, 3, and 4 players, respectively).
+Call of Duty: Warzone Mobile was a first-person shooter battle royale mobile game, which utilized the same gameplay style as the original Warzone and its 2022 successor.
+Warzone Mobile featured two primary game modes, "Battle Royale" and "Resurgence".
+Battle Royale hosted a maximum of 120 players per lobby, while Resurgence lobbies hosted 48 players maximum.
+Both game modes consisted of Solo, Duos, Trios, and Quads lobby types (corresponding to squad sizes of 1, 2, 3, and 4 players, respectively).

-To survive, the player(s) must gather supplies and weapons from other players or remain in the "safe zone" on an open area that is continually closing owing to an expanding toxic gas.
-The winner is the last individual or team standing.
-After being eliminated, a player is transferred to the "Gulag," where they will have the rare opportunity to be redeployed if they prevail in combat against another eliminated player.
-In Resurgence modes, the Gulag is absent; players respawn after a timer provided that there is at least one living teammate (or wait for a timer to run out before they can respawn if playing in Solo mode).
-Both the Gulag and Resurgence mechanics are available in-game until a predetermined point, at which players can no longer respawn without a teammate "buying" them back.
+To survive, the player(s) had to gather supplies and weapons from other players or remain in the "safe zone" on an open area that continually closed due to an expanding toxic gas.
+The winner was the last individual or team standing.
+After being eliminated, a player was transferred to the "Gulag," where they had the opportunity to be redeployed if they won in a battle against another eliminated player.
+In Resurgence modes, the Gulag was absent; players respawned after a timer provided that there was at least one living teammate (or waited for a timer to run out before they could respawn if playing in Solo mode).
+Both the Gulag and Resurgence mechanics were available in-game until a predetermined point, at which players could no longer respawn without a teammate "buying" them back.

-For the Modern Warfare III season 3 content update, Warzone Mobile reintroduces the Plunder game mode, which places 84 players in a match where the primary objective is to collect the most in-game cash within 15 minutes.
-The first team to collect 2 million cash would put the match into overtime, where every cash amount gained has double the value.
-Unlike Battle Royale and Resurgence, Plunder allows free respawns for players, as well as normal loadouts on spawn.
+For the Modern Warfare III season 3 content update, Warzone Mobile reintroduced the Plunder game mode, which placed 84 players in a match where the primary objective was to collect the most in-game cash within 15 minutes.
+The first team to collect 2 million cash would put the match into overtime, where every cash amount gained had double the value.
+Unlike Battle Royale and Resurgence, Plunder allowed free respawns for players, as well as normal loadouts on spawn.

-Warzone Mobile uses cross-progression to synchronize its content with Call of Duty: Modern Warfare II, Call of Duty: Modern Warfare III, Call of Duty: Black Ops 6 and Warzone (2022) after the restricted release.
-It does not support cross-platform gaming with the Windows and console versions of Warzone.
+Warzone Mobile used cross-progression to synchronize its content with Call of Duty: Modern Warfare II, Call of Duty: Modern Warfare III, Call of Duty: Black Ops 6 and Warzone (2022) after the restricted release.
+It did not support cross-platform gaming with the Windows and console versions of Warzone.

-The game also features classic Call of Duty multiplayer modes, such as Domination, Kill Confirmed, Search & Destroy, and Team Deathmatch, on a selection of fan-favorite maps including Shipment, Shoot House, and Scrapyard.
-It is a free-to-play title, with microtransactions syncing between it and the mainline Call of Duty games.
-Warzone Mobile also has controller support at launch.
+The game also featured classic Call of Duty multiplayer modes, such as Domination, Kill Confirmed, Search & Destroy, and Team Deathmatch, on a selection of maps, including Shipment, Shoot House, and Scrapyard.
+It was a free-to-play title, with microtransactions syncing between it and the mainline Call of Duty games.
+Warzone Mobile also had controller support at launch.